ChenyuSu624/hello-world/README.md

 # hello-world
+My name is Chenyu Su.
+  I am a Chinese.
-My first repository on GitHub.
+   This is my first repository on GitHub.